 The link(s) that are put in the OutLoud system continuously receive more and more impressions.
 As Outbrain says on its blog:

 “At $10, OutLoud is really a no-brainer.
 If you analyze the opportunity for more than a few minutes, you’ve already spent more than you would by just trying it.
 Imagine, thousands of people exposed to your chosen content for less than the cost of a beet salad.”

 While this is all true, and I think the idea itself is excellent, $10 is still quite a substantial fee for which I still think I deserve a cool feature like knowing which specific blogs my link appeared on and how many clicks it got in each blog.

 Despite the lower than expected click through rate I am experiencing at this point I am more than confident in Outbrain’s capability to deliver at the end due to its strong team.
 Outbrain is turning out to be an innovative thinker in finding ways to monetize itself and at the same time stick to its philosophy of giving more value to readers.

 The question is: Will it be able to monetize and at the same time promise completely relevant content all the time?
 Time will tell.
 I have a lot of faith in these guys who I believe have gathered quite a substantial amount of information about blogs until now and will continue to grow the number of sites using their content recommendation engine.
-Such factors will obviously determine the success of OutLoud and its ability to keep even paid links of top quality and relevant to the content at hand.Ayelet Noff is a partner in Socialmedia.biz and founder and co-CEO of Blonde 2.0, specializing in creating brand awareness , engagement with consumers and overall buzz for brands online.
+Such factors will obviously determine the success of OutLoud and its ability to keep even paid links of top quality and relevant to the content at hand.Ayelet Noff is a partner in Socialmedia.biz and founder and Co-CEO of Blonde 2.0, an award winning digital PR agency with branches in Boston and Tel Aviv.
 Contact Ayelet via The Blonde 2.0 website , email, or follow her on Twitter and Google Plus.